Alluxio/alluxio/alluxio-ui/README.md

     This will continuously run your tests and will show you when tests pass or fail as you work.

 1. (Optionally) Run a test coverage report in one of the following ways:
-    1. For all packages: `lerna run coverage-ci`
+    1. For all packages: `npm run coverage-ci`
     1. For each package independently:
         1. common-ui: `cd alluxio-ui/common-ui && npm run coverage`
         1. master-ui: `cd alluxio-ui/master-ui && npm run coverage`